codeKgu/AnalysisAgent-Benchmark-Annotation/README.md

 Read the research question, and any related background information, and conduct the analysis.
 Note that the amount of data transformations needed varies across dataset.
 It is not always necessary to do a lot of transformations.

-Here is an example analysis completed by one of the coauthors with the task instructions and background:
+**Resources 1** Example analysis completed by one of the coauthors with the task instructions and background:

 [![Notebook In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1oKYN1lgyR5w7YTTP1ilsFa_sVAAedLoT?usp=sharing) [![Instructions](https://badgen.net/static/%20/Open%20the%20analysis%20instructions?icon=https://mailmeteor.com/logos/assets/SVG/Google_Docs_Logo.svg)](https://docs.google.com/document/d/1KmakwDZ-pb_qJFOc_i6QhJ9iVeJzNpK0q24xCAOqVak/edit#heading=h.oq1dtav6hvu4) [![](https://badgen.net/static/%20/Download%20the%20dataset/green/?icon=https://mailmeteor.com/logos/assets/SVG/Google_Sheets_Logo.svg)](https://docs.google.com/spreadsheets/d/13pjau1iWvbCkxrt8xBWdGc2CCQlukVxTOpfw-zyBaQs/edit#gid=2084688865)

 <!-- | :-------------------------------------------------------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------: | -->

+**Resources 2**
+You can refer to the [model cheatsheet](ModelCheatsheet.md) for the common classes of models that you can you.
+Note that this is only for reference, and your choice of model is not limited to this sheet.

 ### Step 2 Consider the types of alternative valid decisions in the analysis